Republic of Upper Volta

-The Republic of Upper Volta (République de Haute-Volta) was a landlocked West African country established on 11 December 1958 as a self-governing state within the French Community.
-Before becoming autonomous, it had been part of the French Union as the French Upper Volta.
+The Republic of Upper Volta (République de Haute-Volta), or simply Upper Volta, was a landlocked West African country established on 11 December 1958 as a self-governing state within the French Community.
+Before becoming autonomous, it was part of the French Union as the French Upper Volta.
 On 5 August 1960, it gained full independence from France.
 On 4 August 1984, it changed its name to Burkina Faso.